-Contrary to popular belief, starting out in video doesn’t have to be expensive.
+Contrary to popular belief, starting out in a video doesn’t have to be expensive.
 You can start cheap.
-Many smart phones and laptops have the capacity to shoot HD video.
+Many smartphones and laptops have the capacity to shoot HD videos.

 If you aren’t interested in learning video production skills, professional video production companies like Valoso exist to make the process easier.
 These companies exist to make videos for anyone about anything, under virtually any budget.